-Please provide a title for your Goods Movement from NI to GB that will help you to recognise it:
+2. Provide a title for your Goods Movement from NI to GB to help you to recognise it:

-3. Please select the Goods Movement Type that you require from the drop-down menu:
+3. Select the Goods Movement Type that you require from the drop-down menu:

-4. Please enter the planned shipping date and time in the format DD/MM/YYYY HH:MM:SS
+4. Enter the planned shipping date and time in the format DD/MM/YYYY HH:MM:SS

-- 5. Please provide us with details of your request including which aspects you need assistance with.
+- Provide us with details of your request including which aspects you need assistance with.
 For example, 'MRN number request' - 6.
 Click Submit to send the request to TSS - 7.
 Upon receipt by the TSS Contact Centre, an agent will update the case with an export template to be completed to collect the details of the export being requested

 - 8. Complete the relevant boxes in the Excel spreadsheet.
 A description of all the required information is provided in the Data requirements for completing the export template section of this guide.
-Save this file in a location you are familiar with - 9.
+Save this file in a location you'll remember - 9.
 Open the TSS Portal, log in and go to the relevant case by clicking NI to GB Moves and selecting the relevant case from the table of your cases - 10.
 Attach the Excel file by clicking on the paperclip at the top right of the page and choosing it from your saved files, or by dragging it from your files into the box labelled Attachments in the bottom right of the page

 - 11. Attach a copy of any export certificates and/or licences, a copy of the commercial invoice and the packing list - 12.
 Make sure you save a copy of this file for your own records - 13.
-Click the Submit button.
-Upon submitting your completed form, please allow at least three days for your declaration to be processed ahead of your shipment date
+Click the Submit button; upon submitting your completed form, allow at least three days for your declaration to be processed ahead of your shipment date

-14. TSS will then raise the export declaration with HMRC and inform you when it has been approved for movement.
-If the form is completed on your intermediary's account, ensure they send you the notification they receive from TSS
+- 14. TSS will then raise the export declaration with HMRC and inform you when it has been approved for movement if the form is completed on your intermediary's account, ensure they send you the notification they receive from TSS - 15.
+TSS may contact you to request alternative export evidence proving the goods have left the exit port.
+This may occur if a notification of arrival is not received from the Customs Declaration Service (CDS) on the expected date.
+You can find examples of alternative evidence in the Alternative Evidence of Shipment section of this guide.